twinfer/twincore/designDoc.md

     *   When `StateManager.GetProperty` is called, it reads directly from the DuckDB `property_state` table for low-latency access.

 HTTP Security Configuration
-The security for HTTP-based WoT interactions and other API endpoints provided by TwinEdge is managed via its embedded Caddy server.
+The security for HTTP-based WoT interactions and other API endpoints provided by twincore is managed via its embedded Caddy server.
 The configuration for Caddy's security features is derived from the `types.SecurityConfig` structure, which is designed to align closely with `go-authcrunch`, the underlying library powering Caddy's advanced authentication and authorization capabilities.

 *   **Configuration Structure**: The `types.SecurityConfig` (typically part of the gateway's main configuration file) allows defining:
     *   `AuthenticationPortals`: Define how users authenticate (e.g., login forms, UI settings).